 Nominate a Local Trainer

-A local union officer must submit the application well in advance and at least a month ahead of the OTI training dates.
-We will contact you once we review your application to discuss your local's safety training needs.
+Email the application to email@example.com well in advance and at least a month ahead of the OTI training dates.
 We can only reimburse locals who apply before training takes place and who've received an approval notice.
-The approved local must pay for the OSHA Training Institute 501 and 511 courses and will receive reimbursement only after the successful completion of both courses by the nomitated trainer.
+The approved local must pay for OSHA Training Institute course tuition and will receive reimbursement only after the successful completion of required OSHA Outreach training by the nominated trainer.
 Locals that do not go through these steps will not be eligible for reimbursement.
 We can only reimburse the cost of tuition.
 The local or local trainer is responsible for travel, lodging, meals, and incidentals.

 This is not an individual reimbursement program.
 If you are interested in becoming an OSHA Outreach Trainer for your local, talk to your local first and have them submit an application to begin the process.
-All reimbursements are paid directly to the local after the successful completion of both courses and only if the application is approved prior to enrollment in the OTI classes.
+All reimbursements are made directly to the local after the local trainer obtains OSHA Outreach Trainer status and only if the application is approved prior to enrollment in an OSHA Training Institute.